-The impressively fast f/1.7 45mm Yashinon lens, quiet Copal leaf shutter, and sturdy build are just some of the qualities that make the Electro 35 line of rangefinder popular options among film photographers to this day.
+The impressively fast f/1.7 45 mm Yashinon lens, quiet Copal leaf shutter, and sturdy build are just some of the qualities that make the Electro 35 line of rangefinder popular options among film photographers to this day.

 Technical Specifications (for Electro 35 G, GS/GT, and GSN/GTN models only)

-Lens: COLOR-YASHINON DX f/1.7 45mm; 6 elements in 4 groups, stops down to f/16.
+Lens: COLOR-YASHINON DX f/1.7 45 mm; 6 elements in 4 groups, stops down to f/16.

 Shutter: Electronic shutter with an infinite range of speeds from l/500 sec. to 30 seconds; B setting; built-in self-timer; M and X sync; shutter release lock; automatic setting

-Focusing: Coupled range/viewfinder focusing; 0.8 meter (2’6”) to infinity; bright frame with automatic parallax compensation
+Focusing: Coupled range/viewfinder focusing; 0.8 meters (2’6”) to infinity; bright frame with automatic parallax compensation

-Exposure Control: Solid-state “Electronic Brain” controls the electronic shutter according to light intensity measured by the CdS sensor; precise shutter speed for correct exposure in any light is determined and set AUTOMATICALLY; exposure symbols for easy selection of aperture, arrows warn against over exposure and signal slow shutter speed and advisability of using a tripod; ASA / ISO range varies with model from 25 to 1000.
+Exposure Control: Solid-state “Electronic Brain” controls the electronic shutter according to light intensity measured by the CdS sensor; precise shutter speed for correct exposure in any light is determined and set AUTOMATICALLY; exposure symbols for easy selection of aperture, arrows warn against overexposure and signal slow shutter speed and advisability of using a tripod; ASA / ISO range varies with model from 25 to 1000.

-Original power source – Mercury 5.6 V Mallory TR164, Eveready E164.
+Original power source: Mercury 5.6 V Mallory TR164, Eveready E164.